 Tip: You don’t have to actually find all the locations, you can turn the map in blank and they’ll still give you the prize.
 Just in case you all get hot and tired and want to leave early without finding everything.

-In 2019, the maps cost $6.99 and come with a map and stickers to put on the map as you find the scavenger hunt.
+The maps cost $9.99 (before discount or tax) and come with a map and stickers to put on the map as you find the scavenger hunt.
 It’s a fun way to keep kids entertained as you’re eating the not as kid-friendly food.

 Emile’s Fromage Montage (aka Epcot Cheese Tour)